sd17spring/sd17spring.github.io/_days/day-21.md

 2. Clone the project to your computer.
 3. Explore around the project history.
 Commands you should definitely practice include `git log`, `git diff`, `git history`, `git whatchanged`, and `git checkout`

-**Exercise:**  (optional) Refactor and organize your code for mini project 5 into separate classes, files, and modules.
+**Exercise:**  (recommendation) As part of your Mini-Project 5 work, refactor and organize code from a previous submission (project or toolbox) into separate classes, files, and modules.